 - Sturdy rolled seam with enclosed sealant to prevent leaks

-- 22-gauge, zinc-coated galvanized steel with diagonal & horizontal corrugations for strength
+- 22-gauge, zinc-coated galvanized steel with diagonal and horizontal corrugations for strength

 - Drain plug for simple maintenance